brooth/jeta-site/mysite/home/markdown/implementation.md

         //...
     }

-Furthermore, in the test module we can substitude the driver with a fake one:
+Furthermore, in the test module we can substitute the driver with a fake one:

     :::java
     @Implementation(DbDriver.class, priority = 100)